 However, Death then challenged the Collector to a game, apparently with the resurrection of the Grandmaster as the stakes.
 The outcome of the game is unknown, but the Collector is known to have survived and the Grandmaster has been seen since.
 The Grandmaster then used the Avengers and an incarnation of the Legion of the Unliving in another contest against Death, in which he won immortality for himself and all of the Elders.

 Later the Elders of the Universe plotted to kill Galactus by using the Infinity gems against him.
-This plan failed and Grandmaster was subsequently devourer by Galactus as punishment.
+This plan failed and Grandmaster was subsequently devoured by Galactus as punishment.
 But since he could not be killed, he and the other Elders survived inside of Galactus, making him extremely ill and on the verge of death.
 They were released by Master Order and Lord Chaos and assisted Galactus in defeating the In-Betweener.

-Recently the Grandmaster has been seen reuniting the Squadron Sinister, and only he knows what games are yet to come.
+Recently the Grandmaster has been seen reuniting with the Squadron Sinister, and only he knows what games are yet to come.

 Powers and Abilities